openjdk/jdk/src/jdk.jartool/share/man/jar.md

-A JAR file becomes a modular JAR file when you include a module descriptor, `module-info.class`, in the root of the given directories or in the root of the JAR itself.
-The following operations described in [Operation Modifiers Valid Only in Create and Update Modes] are valid only when creating or updating a modular JAR or updating an existing non-modular JAR:
+A JAR file becomes a modular JAR file when you include a module descriptor, `module-info.class`, in the root of the given directories or in the root of the JAR file itself.
+The following operations described in [Operation Modifiers Valid Only in Create and Update Modes] are valid only when creating or updating a modular JAR file or updating an existing non-modular JAR file:

 -   `--module-version`